lerooze/journey-docs/docs/source/domain/ifdat/categories/self_info.rst

 CONTACT_TO_RA
 -------------

-Used to provide information data regarging the labor relationship between the contact person and the ``RA``.
+Used to provide information data regarding the labor relationship between the contact person and the ``RA``.

 DIMENSIONS